 Challenging an estate can only be done by an eligible person.

-In order to challenge the distribution of an estate, a person must be eligible to do so based on the requirements of the law.
+To challenge the distribution of an estate, a person must be eligible to do so based on the requirements of the law.
 A person is considered eligible with respect to the deceased’s estate if they fall within the following criteria:

 - The deceased’s spouse (whether current or former)